389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

 Part of the changes are already pushed in the upstream branch.

-( The plugin implementation and most dblayer wrapper are already coded)
+( The plugin implementation and most dblayer wrapper are already coded) When initializing the dblayer API, the value of nsslapd-backend-implement configuration parameter is used to load *value* plugin then to call *value*_init function that fills a set of callbacks in li-\>priv.

 The dependency that remains are: